syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

 The [GroupExpandCollapseChangingEventArgs](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.GroupExpandCollapseChangingEventHandler.html) of the `GroupCollapsing` event provides the information about the collapsing group and it contains the following members:

-`Groups`: Gets a list of groups being collapsed.
+[Groups](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.GroupExpandCollapseChangingEventArgs~Groups.html): Gets a list of groups being collapsed.
-`Cancel`: Decides whether to cancel the group collapsing or not.
+[Cancel](https://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k(System.ComponentModel.CancelEventArgs.Cancel&rd=true): Decides whether to cancel the group collapsing or not.

 You can cancel the group is being collapsed by using the `GroupExpandCollapseChangingEventArgs.Cancel` of `GroupCollapsing` event.